Definition

 Diagnosis

 It can be hard to diagnosis myocarditis.
 There is no specific test for it.
-Many other causes of heart problems must be ruled out first.
+Other causes of heart problems must be ruled out first.

-Your doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Tests may include:

-- Blood tests to look for signs of heart distress or infection
+• Blood tests—to look for signs of heart damage or infection

-- Biopsy —sample of heart tissue is removed for testing
+• Biopsy—a sample of heart tissue is removed for testing (rare)

 Treatment

 The first line of treatment is support care.
-A care plan will help to manage your symptoms and sow or prevent further damage.
+The goal is to manage symptoms and slow or prevent more damage.
 Care will often require a hospital stay.

 Prevention

-It is not possible to avoid all myocarditis.
-To decrease risk of infection that could lead to myocarditis:
+It is not possible to prevent all myocarditis.
+To lower the risk of infection that could lead to myocarditis:

 RESOURCES